-- Driveway slopes will have a maximum slope of 6%; - ➤ Grading in grassed/landscaped areas to range from 2% to 3:1, with terracing required for slopes larger than 7%; - Swales are to be 0.15 m deep with 3:1 side slopes unless otherwise indicated on the drawings; and, - ➤ Perforated pipe will be required for drainage swales if they are less than 1.5% in slope.
+Driveway slopes will have a maximum slope of 6%;

+- Grading in grassed/landscaped areas to range from 2% to 3:1, with terracing required for slopes larger than 7%; - Swales are to be 0.15 m deep with 3:1 side slopes unless otherwise indicated on the drawings; and, - Perforated pipe will be required for drainage swales if they are less than 1.5% in slope.

 The geotechnical analysis of the site, published under separate cover in support of the development applications, provides additional information about the suitability of the site for the proposed services and grading scheme.
+Grade raise restriction of 1.8m in roadways and 1.6m within residential lots have been identified.
 At the time of detailed design, detailed review and signoff by a licensed Geotechnical Engineer will be required.